IDMNYU/DM-GY-6063-B-CreativeCodingFA16/Syllabus.md

 Assignments that are not submitted will receive a "0".
 Please realize that a "0" mark is a fantastic way to tank your grade.

-You have 2 "get out of jail" pass for 2 exercises.
+You have 1 "get out of jail" pass for 1 exercise.
 Those exercises will be omitted from your overall "Exercises" Grade.
 If you complete all the exercies and do not use your get-out-of-jail pass, the extra exercise will be considered extra credit for your "Exercise" Grade.

 ### The numerical breakdown for letter grades is as follows: